iobroker-community-adapters/ioBroker.device-watcher/docs/en/grafana_flux.md

 ![Logo](../../admin/device-watcher.png)
 # ioBroker.device-watcher

-## How to show JSON lists in Grafana with InfluxQL
+## How to show JSON lists in Grafana with Flux

 In order to display json lists correctly in Grafana without a plugin, certain settings have to be made.